Bouke/SPA941-Google-Contact-Sync/README.txt

 FEATURES
 =======================================================================
-This script downloads the contacts from a given group from your Google Account and adds them to the phonebook of your Linksys/Cisco SPA941.
+This script downloads the contacts from a given group from your Google Account and adds them to the phonebook of your Linksys/Cisco SPA941 or SPA962.
 I added the script to the startup programs of my computer, so that syncs my contacts on an every day basis.

 FEATURES